-Year Fall (August) Winter (January) Summer (May) Year 1 CARD 5000: Foundations and Development of Conflict Resolution CARD 5040: Human Factors CARD 7110: Qualitative Research I CARD 5100: Mediation Theory and Practice CARD 7040: Theories of Conflict and Conflict Resolution I CARD 7120: Qualitative Research II CARD 6140: Facilitation Theory and Practice (on-campus program) Or Elective (online program) CARD 7250: Public Policy Or CARD 7050: Theories of Conflict and Conflict Resolution II CARD 66 : Elective Year 2 CARD 6120: Culture and Conflict CARD 66: Elective CARD 7090: Quantitative Research I Preliminary Review CARD 5140: Negotiation Theory and Practice CARD 66: Elective CARD 7100: Quantitative Research II CARD 7020: Systems Design or Elective CARD 66: Practicum I or Global Practicum CARD 66: Elective Year 3 CARD 6140: Facilitation Theory and Practice or CARD 7500: Teaching and Training (online program) Or Elective (on-campus program) CARD 66: Elective CARD 7500: Teaching and Training CARD 7001: Doctoral Seminar (1 credit) CARD 7510: Teaching and Training Practicum Qualifying Examination (Registration by Program Manager) CARD 7901: Dissertation Preparation (3 credits)
+Year Fall (August) Winter (January) Summer (May) Year 1 CARD 5000: Foundations and Development of Conflict Resolution CARD 5040: Human Factors CARD 7110: Qualitative Research I CARD 5100: Mediation Theory and Practice CARD 7040: Theories of Conflict and Conflict Resolution I CARD 7120: Qualitative Research II CARD 6140: Facilitation Theory and Practice (on-campus program) Or Elective (online program) CARD 7250: Public Policy Or CARD 7050: Theories of Conflict and Conflict Resolution II CARD 66: Elective Year 2 CARD 6120: Culture and Conflict CARD 66: Elective CARD 7090: Quantitative Research I Preliminary Review CARD 5140: Negotiation Theory and Practice CARD 66: Elective CARD 7100: Quantitative Research II CARD 7020: Systems Design or Elective CARD 6180: Internship or 6625: Global Practicum CARD 66: Elective Year 3 CARD 7500: Teaching and Training (online program) Or Elective CARD 66: Elective CARD 7001: Doctoral Seminar (1 credit) CARD 7510: Teaching and Training Practicum Qualifying Examination (Registration by Program Manager) CARD 7901: Dissertation Preparation (3 credits)

-^{}After eligible students are registered for the Qualifying Exam by the Program Manager, students may then register themselves for CARD 7901.
+After eligible students are registered for the Qualifying Exam by the Program Manager, students may then register themselves for CARD 7901.

-Year Fall (August) Winter (January) Summer (May) Year 4 CARD 7900: Dissertation (3 credits) CARD 7900: Dissertation (3 credits) CARD 7900: Dissertation (3 credits) Year 5 CARD 7900: Dissertation (1 Credit) If required Graduation and Celebration
+Year Fall (August) Winter (January) Summer (May) Ye ear 4 CARD 7900: Dissertation CARD 7900: Dissertation CARD 7900: Dissertation (3 credits) (3 credits) (3 credits) Ye ear 5 CARD 7900: Dissertation (1 Credit) If required Graduation and Celebration the department, and ProQuest, UMI.

-Please Note: After a total of 12 dissertation credits are completed, if necessary, students will register for 1 credit of dissertation per term until they complete and successfully defend their dissertation, turn in their final document, and simultaneously register their dissertation with the department, the library and ProQuest, UMI.
 Such registration after final defense shall, if needed, only be for one additional term subject to such exceptions as are provided for by law.
 If the student fails to complete the requirements within the additional term, they shall automatically be withdrawn from the program.

+Please Note: After a total of 12 dissertation credits are completed, if necessary, students will register for 1 credit of dissertation per term until they complete and successfully defend their dissertation, turn in their final document, and simultaneously register their dissertation with